asiekierka/uxnds/README.md

 Use the L or R buttons to swap them - in this configuration, mouse input is approximated via touchscreen.

+In addition, you can use the START and SELECT buttons to reset the uxn virtual machine - press A to confirm, B to cancel if you press the buttons by accident.

 When using a real DS, DSi or 3DS console, it is recommended to launch this program via [nds-hb-menu](https://github.com/devkitPro/nds-hb-menu) - though, as it currently doesn't use argc/argv, it doesn't really change much.